-48-1101 (1) It is the policy of this state to foster the employment 4 5 of all employable persons in the state on the basis of merit regardless of their race, color, religion, sex, disability, or national origin, or 6 7 military or veteran status and to safeguard their right to obtain and 8 hold employment without discrimination because of their race, color, 9 religion, sex, disability, or national origin, or military or veteran status.
-Denying equal opportunity for employment because of race, color, 10 11 religion, sex, disability, or national origin, or military or veteran status is contrary to the principles of freedom and is a burden on the 12 objectives of the public policy of this state.
-13

-14 (2) Except for the veterans preference provided for in sections 15 48-225 to 48-231, the The policy of this state does not require any person to employ an applicant for employment because of his or her race, 16 color, religion, sex, disability, or national origin, or military or 17 veteran status, and the policy of this state does not require any 18 employment agency, labor organization, or joint 19 emplover, labor-20 management committee to grant preferential treatment to any individual or 21 to any group because of race, color, religion, sex, disability, or 22 national origin, or military or veteran status.

-23 (3) It is the public policy of this state that all people in 24 Nebraska, both with and without disabilities, shall have the right and opportunity to enjoy the benefits of living, working, and recreating 25 26 within this state.
-It is the intent of the Legislature that state and 27 local governments, Nebraska businesses, Nebraska labor organizations, and Nebraskans with disabilities understand their rights and responsibilities 28 29 under the law regarding employment discrimination and the prevention of 30 discrimination on the basis of disability.
+- (1) It is the policy of this state to foster the employment of all employable persons in the state on the basis of merit regardless of their race, color, religion, sex, disability, national origin, or military or veteran status and to safeguard their right to obtain and hold employment without discrimination because of their race, color, religion, sex, disability, national origin, or military or veteran status.
+Denying equal opportunity for employment because of race, color, religion, sex, disability, national origin, or military or veteran status is contrary to the principles of freedom and is a burden on the objectives of the public policy of this state. - (2) Except for the veterans preference provided for in sections 48-225 to 48-231, the policy of this state does not require any person to employ an applicant for employment because of his or her race, color, religion, sex, disability, national origin, or military or veteran status, and the policy of this state does not require any employer, employment agency, joint labor-management committee to grant preferential organization, or treatment to any individual or to any group because of race, color, religion, sex, disability, national origin, or military or veteran status. - (3) It is the public policy of this state that all people in Nebraska, both with and without disabilities, shall have the right and opportunity to enjoy the benefits of living, working, and recreating within this state.
+It is the intent of the Legislature that state and local governments, Nebraska businesses, Nebraska labor organizations, and Nebraskans with disabilities understand their rights and responsibilities under the law regarding employment discrimination and the prevention of discrimination on the basis of disability.

 Sec.
-79. Section 48-1104, Reissue Revised Statutes of Nebraska, is
+79. Section 48-1104, Reissue Revised Statutes of Nebraska, is amended to read:

-48-1104 It shall be an unlawful employment practice for an employer: (1) To fail or refuse to hire, to discharge, or to harass any individual, or otherwise to discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, disability, marital status, or national origin, or military or veteran status; or
+48-1104 It shall be an unlawful employment practice for an employer:

-8 (2) To limit, advertise, solicit, segregate, or classify employees 9 in any way which would deprive or tend to deprive any individual of 10 employment opportunities or otherwise adversely affect such individual's 11 status as an employee, because of such individual's race, color, 12 religion, sex, disability, marital status, or national origin, or 13 military or veteran status.
+- (1) To fail or refuse to hire, to discharge, or to harass any individual, or otherwise to discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, disability, marital status, national origin, or military or veteran status; or - (2) To limit, advertise, solicit, segregate, or classify employees in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect such individual's status as an employee, because of such individual's race, color, religion, sex, disability, marital status, national origin, or military or veteran status. - Sec.

-Sec.
 80. Section 48-1105, Reissue Revised Statutes of Nebraska, is amended to read:

-16 48-1105 It shall be an unlawful employment practice for an 17 employment agency to:
+48-1105 It shall be an unlawful employment practice for an employment agency to:

-(1) Fail fail or refuse to refer for employment, or otherwise to discriminate against, any individual because of race, color, religion, sex, disability, marital status, or national origin, or military or veteran status; or

-(2) Classify to classify or refer for employment any individual on the basis of race, color, religion, sex, disability, marital status, or national origin, or military or veteran status.

-25 Sec.
-81. Section 48-1106, Reissue Revised Statutes of Nebraska, is 26 amended to read:
+- (1) Fail or refuse to refer for employment, or otherwise to discriminate against, any individual because of race, color, religion, sex, disability, marital status, national origin, or military or veteran status; or - (2) Classify or refer for employment any individual on the basis of race, color, religion, sex, disability, marital status, national origin, or military or veteran status. - Sec.
+81. Section 48-1106, Reissue Revised Statutes of Nebraska, is amended to read:

-48-1106 It shall be an unlawful employment practice for a labororganization:
+48-1106 It shall be an unlawful employment practice for a labor organization: